Luke Wade-Slater

-Luke Wade-Slater (born 2 March 1998) is an Irish footballer who plays for Longford Town in the League of Ireland First Division.
+Luke Wade-Slater (born 2 March 1998) is an Irish footballer.

 Club career

 Stevenage

 Wade-Slater joined Stevenage as an academy scholar in the summer of 2015, having previously played at Irish academy team St Kevin's Boys.
 He played regularly for Stevenage's under-18 team for two seasons, also playing in the club's FA Youth Cup run during the 2015–16 season.
 He made his first-team debut for Stevenage on 8 November 2016, coming on as a 77th-minute substitute in a 4–0 EFL Trophy victory over Southend United at Broadhall Way.
 He subsequently signed his first professional contract with the club on 23 May 2017.
 Wade-Slater made his Football League debut as a second-half substitute in Stevenage's 1–0 away defeat to Crewe Alexandra on 7 October 2017.
 He signed a "new and improved" contract with the Hertfordshire club on 6 December 2017.

 Having made no first-team appearances three months into the 2018–19 season, Wade-Slater joined Kings Langley of the Southern League Premier Division South on loan on 6 November 2018, with the agreement running until January 2019.
 He made his debut for Kings Langley on 10 November 2018, scoring the only goal of the game in a 1–0 away victory at Farnborough.
 He went on to score in each of his first five appearances for Kings Langley, making six appearances during the loan spell, before being recalled by Stevenage in December 2018.